 The first statement is simple.
 You want to go to the gym.
 So, you go (or not).

 The second statement implies that to go to the gym, you must completely reinvent yourself.
 And that raises the emotional stakes massively.
-If you succeed (spoiler: you won’t), you’ll gain this blissful feeling of being a “new person,” which will last until the next time you feel crappy and want to “change” again.
-If you fail, you’ll chastise yourself for your irredeemable sloth.
+If you succeed (spoiler: you probably won’t), you’ll gain this blissful feeling of being a “new person,” which will last until the next time you feel crappy and want to “change” again.
+If you fail, you’ll chastise yourself for your irredeemable laziness.

 And that’s the problem with getting your identity involved.
 If/when you fail at something, you start thinking: “Maybe I’m kidding myself.
 Maybe I’m not one of those gym people.
 Maybe this just isn’t me.
 So why even try?”
 Because you’ve decided these arbitrary actions represent the totality of your character, you will view your failure to get off your ass and put on yoga pants as a verdict on your value as a human being.
 You will hate yourself.
 And you will be less motivated to “change” or do anything else in the future.